1

 Open Source Funding and Resource List

 There are many ways to fund food systems projects that support Farm to Child creatively.
-The Open Source Funding and Resource List is a living document where anyone can add new grant information throughout the year.
+The Funding and Resource List is a living document where anyone can add new grant information throughout the year.

 Using Data in Grant Writing Resource

-Colorado-specific data helps to illustrate the need, sustainability, and examples of past success when applying for grants.
+Using data n Colorado-specific data helps to illustrate the need, sustainability, and examples of past success when applying for grants.
 The Using Data in Grant Writing resource connects the 2023 data to other data resources that help to highlight the need and impact of Farm to Child in your community.
 It is divided into three sections:

-• key data takeaways from the 2023 Colorado Farm to Child Statewide Survey
+• Key data takeaways from the 2023 Colorado Farm to Child Statewide Survey

-• examples of how to use the data as an Early Care and Education Site for grant writing purposes
+• Examples of how to use the data as an Early Care and Education Site for grant writing purposes

-• aditional resources for grant writing
+• Additional resources for grant writing